 And if you’re already in debt (I’ve been there), then you should pay it all off as fast as you possibly can.

-Consider this, if you are currently spending $500 on debt payments every month, that is $6,000 per year that you could have otherwise saved or invested.
+Consider this, if you are currently spending $500 on consumer debt payments every month, that’s $6,000 per year that you could otherwise save or invest.
 Now, here’s where the math gets a little more real.
 If you were to take that $500 every month and invest it in a mutual fund that earns an average of 10% interest each year, your contributions would grow to over $1 Million over the course of 30 years.